idekerlab/MUSIC2_systems/May2023_final/Cluster1-22_analysis_page.md

 5. Will, C. L., & Lührmann, R. (2011).
 Spliceosome structure and function. *Cold Spring Harbor Perspectives in Biology*, 3(7), a003707.
 [DOI: 10.1101/cshperspect.a003707](https://doi.org/10.1101/cshperspect.a003707)

+### Validated References:

+[1] Wood, Katherine A, Eadsforth, Megan A, Newman, William G, O'Keefe, Raymond T. "The Role of the U5 snRNP in Genetic Disorders and Cancer."
+Frontiers in genetics, 2021, pp. 636620.

 ## Gene Feature Summary:

 | Feature | Number of Genes | Genes |